johnnym5/ntblcp-asset-manager/README.md

 ### Core Features

 *   **Offline-First by Default**: The application is built to work completely offline.
 All data is stored and managed in the browser's local storage, ensuring that work is never lost due to a lack of internet.
+*   **Installable App (PWA)**: The application is a Progressive Web App, which means it can be 'installed' on your mobile device or desktop for a fast, reliable, and app-like experience.
 *   **Role-Based Access**:
     *   **State/Zone User**: Enters a username and selects an assigned State or Geopolitical Zone.
 The entire application is then automatically filtered to show only assets relevant to that specific location.
     *   **Admin User**: By entering 'admin' as the username, the user gains access to view and manage all assets across all states and zones without any filters.